Free the droids now!

 "I don't understand you Granny.
 It's simple, what you find on the net is true.
 What everyone says is true."

 "ICH?"
-Marj interrupted with a hiccup, the grandmother sometimes drifted in her speeches and Marj couldn't follow her, she didn't have access to all that data at once, but how did the old woman do it?
+Marj interrupted with a hiccup, grandmother sometimes drifted in her speeches and Marj couldn't follow her, she didn't have access to all that data at once, but how did the old woman do it?

 "Never mind...
 Think of the milestones of the past centuries, was it the Americans who dropped the atomic bombs on Hiroshima and Nagasaki, or was it the explosion of a nuclear reactor as it is known today?
 And the Twin Towers... was it a tidal wave or a terrorist attack?
 And Genoa 2001... remember I told you about that..."